Levii17/Levii17/README.md

 </p>
 <h3 align="center"><i>"Sometimes I wish I was a cloud, just floating along, going wherever the breeze takes me, that's my style.
 I'm just not into putting effort into stuff.."</i></h3>

-<h2>I work on Front end development and web designing.
+I work on Front end development and web designing.
 When I am bored i read manga, watch anime or game.
 I believes in creating digital experiences that are both beautiful and functional.
-I specialize in crafting pixel-perfect interfaces that tell stories and solve real problems.</h2>
+I specialize in crafting pixel-perfect interfaces that tell stories and solve real problems.

 ## 🧙‍♂️ About Me